soitgoes/Mite/README.md

 ## Inheriting A Mite Project
 *If you are working on an existing project that uses mite and you do not have a database setup yet*

-* make sure that you have an empty database created and that are in your scripts directory
+* make sure that you have an empty database created and are in your scripts directory
 * `mite init`
 * `mite update`